keras-team/keras/docs/templates/layers/writing-your-own-keras-layers.md

 - `build(input_shape)`: this is where you will define your weights.
 This method must set `self.built = True`, which can be done by calling `super([Layer], self).build()`.
 - `call(x)`: this is where the layer's logic lives.
 Unless you want your layer to support masking, you only have to care about the first argument passed to `call`: the input tensor.
-- `get_output_shape_for(input_shape)`: in case your layer modifies the shape of its input, you should specify here the shape transformation logic.
+- `compute_output_shape(input_shape)`: in case your layer modifies the shape of its input, you should specify here the shape transformation logic.
 This allows Keras to do automatic shape inference.

 ```python
 from keras import backend as K